-Max Schmeling (1905-2005) was a German boxer who fought African-American boxer Joe Louis twice, matches that carried extra resonance because they took place during the Nazi era, with all its crackpot theories about racial superiority.
+Max Schmeling (1905-2005) was a German boxer who fought Black American boxer Joe Louis twice, matches that carried extra resonance because they took place during the Nazi era, with all its crackpot theories about racial superiority.
 Schmeling won the first fight and lost the second, much to the embarrassment of Nazi leader Adolf Hitler.

 Ciao, Laverne. –Ciao, Shirley.

 A reference to Laverne and Shirley, a TV sitcom that aired from 1976-1983; it starred Penny Marshall and Cindy Williams.

 Where’s Benny Hill when you need him, huh?